-On most days, you’ll find me at the Society for American Baseball Research’s national office in Phoenix, where I work as SABR’s Director of Editorial Content.
+On most days, you’ll find me behind the scenes at the Society for American Baseball Research’s headquarters, where I work as SABR’s Director of Editorial Content.
 I handle all communications for the SABR office, manage editorial content for SABR.org, design and produce the popular “This Week in SABR” newsletter, and field media requests and baseball research questions.

-My articles on baseball history appear regularly at The National Pastime Museum, in the Baseball Hall of Fame’s Memories and Dreams magazine, and other places.
+My articles on baseball history have appeared regularly in the Baseball Hall of Fame’s Memories and Dreams magazine, The National Pastime Museum, and many other places.

 Before I joined the SABR staff in 2011, I spent 10 years in journalism, bouncing around as a reporter, page designer, and editor at the North County Times and San Bernardino Sun newspapers in California, and The Times in my hometown of Gainesville, Georgia.
-I now live in Scottsdale, Arizona, with my roller derby queen, Tracy Greer, and our Deadball Era cats, Nixey Callahan and Bones Ely.
+I now live in Alameda, California, with my roller derby queen, Tracy Greer, and our Deadball Era cat, Nixey Callahan.

 Find me online:

 Photos by Hidden Trails Photography